My Approach to Healing

 I work with individuals 15 and older navigating:

-Many of my clients are thoughtful, self-aware, and often great at taking care of others, but struggle to offer that same care to themselves.
+Many of my clients are thoughtful, self-aware, and often highly attuned to others, but struggle to offer that same care to themselves.
+They might be:

-• People healing from family systems where emotions were overwhelming or off-limits
+People navigating family systems where emotions were overwhelming, off-limits, or unsafe

-• Those who’ve “done the work” but still feel stuck, disconnected, or unsure who they are beneath the roles they play
+Individuals who have “done the work” but still feel stuck, unsure, or disconnected from who they are beneath the roles they play

-You don’t need a perfect reason to start therapy.
-Just a sense that you want something different, or that you’re ready to feel more like yourself.
+You don’t need a perfect reason to start therapy—just a sense that you want something different, or a readiness to feel more like yourself.

 What Matters Most to Me